Dubai Property Outlook: Market Signals for Serious Investors

 Supply Pipeline and Absorption Rates

-Dubai’s residential supply pipeline for 2025–2027 is substantial — developers launched approximately 60,000–70,000 units in 2024, and a similar volume is expected to be released in 2025.
+Dubai’s residential supply pipeline for 2025–2028 is substantial — developers launched approximately 60,000–70,000 units in recent years, with similar volumes continuing through 2025–2026.
 This is a meaningful number that needs to be placed in context.
 Absorption in established corridors — JVC, Business Bay, Dubai Hills Estate, Downtown — has been running at historically strong rates, with occupier demand from a growing resident population providing a structural floor.
 The risk is not in established corridors but in fringe developments where launch pricing assumes demand materialisation that has not yet been demonstrated.

 Price Trajectory — Where Values Are and Where They Are Going